So now you know just how bad a boy you magnetize. Must be something in the water. Or your genes. Or you jeans.

 I have to admit, a few other things happened in between.

 It all started with my mother, who was born in Liverpool around the right time for her friends to date the Beatles and for her to travel around Europe by smiling at total strangers and asking for lifts.
 She escaped being sold into slavery, nobody has ever been sure how, married my father and moved to Ireland.
 Which was a quiet, traditional country where divorce was still not legal.
+My mother the flower child promptly started burning underwear in bins on the street.
+There is a picture of me, aged four, perched on such a bin.

 I was wearing a bobble hat.
 I look like I’m having fun.